 IDT-540: Assessment and Evaluation

-One does not know how well they are designing instruction unless they know how learners are responding to instruction, performing in new ways, and internalizing key concepts.
-In this course students explore and construct assessments designed to measure how well learners have mastered certain outcomes.
+People do not know how well they are designing instruction unless they know how learners are responding to instruction, whether they are performing, and to what extent they have acquired new knowledge and skills.
+In this course, students explore and construct assessments designed to measure how well learners have mastered certain outcomes.
 The course initially focuses on objective assessment test construction and then emphasizes authentic performance-based assessment approaches.
 Students also explore how professional standards-based curricula inform instructional choices and accreditation efforts.

 IDT-550: Learning Design I